CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 |docker_image|

+Congrats!
+You just made your first Docker image and shared it with the world!

 1.1.4 Pull and run the image from the remote repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's try to run the image from the remote repository on cloud by logging into CyVerse Atmosphere, `launching an instance <../atmosphere/boot.rst>`_
+Let's try to run the image from the remote repository on Cloud server by logging into CyVerse Atmosphere, `launching an instance <../atmosphere/boot.rst>`_

-First install Docker on Atmosphere using from here https://docs.docker.com/install/linux/docker-ce/ubuntu or alternatively you can use `ez` command which is a short-cut command for installing Docker on Atmosphere
+First install Docker on Atmosphere using from here ``https://docs.docker.com/install/linux/docker-ce/ubuntu`` or alternatively you can use ``ezd`` command which is a short-cut command for installing Docker on Atmosphere

 .. code-block:: bash

 	$ ezd

-Now run the following command to pull the docker image from Dockerhub
+Now run the following command to run the docker image from Dockerhub

 .. code-block:: bash